azsdk/azsdk-docs/05-Alerting-and-Monitoring/Readme.md

 	| where ControlStatus == "Failed"
 	| summarize  AggregatedValue = count() by ControlId_s

-**7) Useful Queries:** In this last blade, we have included a small bundle of queries that you can use as is or tweak to create your own custom queries.
-These queries are similar to the queries for various other blades except that they will show the status of all controls for the last scan done with required access in last three days.
+**7) Useful Queries:** In this last blade, we have included a few queries that you can use as is or tweak to create your own custom queries.
+These queries are similar to the queries for various other blades except that they will show the status of all controls (opposed to baseline controls only).
 These can be used as a starting point for setting up your own alerts, doing auto-heal, etc.

 [Back to top…](Readme.md#contents)